awslabs/seed-farmer/docs/source/bootstrapping.md

 ## Qualifiers for Toolchain Role and Target Roles
-We have added suppprt for the use of a qualifier for the toolchain role and the target role(s).
-This is to help segregate target deployment roles in a CICD deployment (ex. using a single AWS Account as a toolchain account to manage multiple deployment accounts that need user isolation).
+We have added suppprt for the use of a qualifier for the toolchain role and the target account deployment role(s).
+This is to help segregate target deployment when using a multi-account structure which has a central shared services (CICD account) as the toolchain account performing deployments across relevant environments (ex.
+DEV, INT, PROD).
+A `qualifier` can be used if you want to restrict the level of access/action a dev/tester/support team can perform on any target given environment.

 The qualifier post-pends a 6 char alpha-numeric string to the deployment role and toolchain role.
 The qualifier **MUST BE THE SAME ON THE TOOLCHAIN ROLE AND EACH TARGET ROLE.**